Instalab

 Decrease

-Early, regular peanut consumption in high-risk infancy
+Early, regular peanut introduction in high risk infants

 LifestyleModerate Evidence